redkite-labs/redkitecms-docs/cookbook/change-slot-content-dinamically.rst

     @RedKiteLabsWebsiteBundle/Resources/public/vendor/tw-bootstrap/modals/css/bootstrap.min.css

-This configuration adds the assets only for the declared page, **alphalemon-cms-demo** as well, but can add assets for the whole pages of a language or site.
+This configuration adds the assets only for the declared page, **index** as well, but can add assets for the whole pages of a language or site.

 So, to add assets for the whole site's page your parameter's key will be: